ufpathlabs/covid_19_pool_testing_middleware/README.md

 ### Overall Workflow ###
 ![workflow image](COVID_19_Pooling_WorkFlow_V1.png)

-### How are the results interpreted? ###
+### How are the results interpreted and reported? ###
+* At UF Health, clinical laboratory testing results are interfaced with EPIC Beaker to the NextGen Connect Integration Engine (Formerly MirthConnect), which pushes the results into Beaker.

+* Step A. As shown in the above figure, as soon as COVID-19 test is ordered and a specimen is collected below two events happen,

+	* (A.1.)
+Test order shows up on the pathology lab worklist in Epic Beaker LIS.

+	* (A.2.)
+We configured our electronic interface software EPIC Bridges and NextGen Connect for simultaneously sending an order HL7 message to a network folder.
+This HL7 file contains information related to the patient, test order, specimen ID, and empty test result line.
+See example outgoing HL7 files in "Input_Files/Incoming_HL7" folder.

+* Step B. Our middleware script ("COVID19_Pool_Testing_Panther.py") will automatically do the following,

-* After reading the pool results file from the Hologic Panther System, if a pool result is "valid"(column - Interpretation 2), "Negative"(column - Interpretation 3), and has its RLU Score less than 350
+	* (B.1.)
+After reading the pool results file from the Hologic Panther System (e.g., "Panther_POOL_RESULTS.lis.xls") we categorize the pool result as "Negative" if below criteria is met else as "Positive".
+It is to be noted that Panther output file contain only Pool ID not the original Sample IDs.
-  (column - Interpretation 1), we categorize the pool result as Negative.
-The samples associated with this pool are also categorized "Negative" and these results are processed and uploaded to EPIC(EHR System).
-* Otherwise, the pool is categorized as "Positive".
-The samples associated with this pool are tested individually and the results are processed and uploaded to EPIC.
+		* column "Interpretation 1" is less than 350 (its relative light unit - RLU Score) AND
+		* column "Interpretation 2" is "valid" AND
+		* column "Interpretation 3" is " Negative"

+	* (B.2.)
+The samples associated with "Negative" pools are also categorized as "Negative".
+Sample IDs are retrieved by linking "Specimen Barcode" column (which is a pool sample ID) in "Panther_POOL_RESULTS.lis" with "Pooled Sample Barcode" column in "Hamilton_SAMPLE_POOL_MAP.xlsx" file.

+	* (B.3.)
+All "Negative” sample results are reported back to EPIC Beaker.
+This is done by detecting corresponding incoming HL7 order message file based on the sample ID, and inserting a result value (as "Not Detected" to OBX record) into the HL7 message generating outgoing HL7 message.
+Outgoing HL7 message will be appended with test protocol description to NTE record that appears in the comment box in EPIC Beaker.
+This outgoing HL7 message is placed on the network drive.
+See example outgoing HL7 files in "Output_Files/Result_HL7" folder.

+	* (B.4.)
+Samples corresponding to "Positive" pools (from B.1) will not be generating any outgoing HL7 files.
+Thus, results for these samples are reported to EPIC Beaker but will be re-tested individually because at least one sample in that pool is positive.

+* Step C. Outgoing HL7 messages generated above (B.3) are automatically picked up by NextGen Connect and pushed into Epic Beaker.

 ### What do I need to run this? ###
 * python 3 or above installed.
 * The input arguments needed are as follows: